Parczew County

 Parczew County (powiat parczewski) is a unit of territorial administration and local government (powiat) in Lublin Voivodeship, eastern Poland.
 It was established on January 1, 1999, as a result of the Polish local government reforms passed in 1998.
 Its administrative seat and only town is Parczew, which lies 48 km north-east of the regional capital Lublin.

 The county covers an area of 952.62 km2.
 As of 2006, its total population is 34,809, including 10,602 in Parczew and a rural population of 24,207.

 Neighbouring counties

-Parczew County is bordered by Biała Podlaska County to the north, Włodawa County to the east, Łęczna County to the south, Lubartów County to the south-west and Radzyń Podlaski County to the north-west.
+Parczew County is bordered by Biała County to the north, Włodawa County to the east, Łęczna County to the south, Lubartów County to the south-west and Radzyń County to the north-west.

 Administrative division

 The county is subdivided into seven gminas (one urban-rural and six rural).
 These are listed in the following table, in descending order of population.